risingwavelabs/risingwave/CONTRIBUTING.md

 You may use RisingWave Dashboard to see actors in the system.
 It will be started along with meta node.

 ### Logging

-The Java frontend uses `logback.xml` to configure its logging config.

 The Rust components use `tokio-tracing` to handle both logging and tracing.
 The default log level is set as: